anITer/icast/README.md

 # icast
-Library for camera, screen and window capturing, with QT demo project.
+Library for camera, screen and window capturing based on X11 and v4l2, with QT demo project.